ascardoso/python/README.md

 And displays a large spectrogram, FFT spectrum, and numbered harmonic frequencies for visual analysis.

 <b>.
 Outliner.py</b> lets you create, edit, organize, and save hierarchical threads with nested subthreads and associated text.
-It also supports opening, saving, and printing complete outlines, including all nested content..
+It also supports opening, saving, and printing complete outlines, including all nested content.

 ***  To run these scripts from terminal place them in a folder that is in PATH and run 'chmod +x <script>'